Rest in Peace – Pacific Ocean Park

 For summer weekends we would launch our behemoth Chrysler New Yorker station wagon while carrying all eight of us kids, plus an occasional friend, for a ride down to the beach for the day.
 Generally we would go to the stretch of sand at the bottom of the “Incline” of the Pacific Coast Highway.
 One of these weekends, when my friend Stephen Willoughby was along, we walked to “P.O.P.”
 It was quite a hike down past the Santa Monica Pier, but well worth it.
 This was to be the first time I would really “connect” with the park on my own terms.

 Each sinking, sandy step my mind raced!
 As we got closer, this pier became much larger and magnificent than I could have imagined!
 Like a fog lifting, what had always appeared vague, from a speeding car, revealed itself.
 Great sharp pieces of detail on singular structures and walls.
 I can still smell the air of creosote and salt.

 Walking up the side of the pier and under the deck, within a chain link cage, were piles of striped material.
 We decided that they were circus tents being stored from some long gone occasion.

-Later that night I called over to Steve’s house and his father answered the phone.
+Later that night I called over to Stephen’s house and his father, famed photographer Bob Willoughby, answered the phone.
 He wanted to have a “Word” with me.
 He was not happy.
 “Stay away from that place!” he spoke very adamantly.
 “It’s dangerous!”
 Apparently P.O.P. had quite a reputation for harboring some pretty seedy characters.
 Not to mention we were two kids climbing around a massive, demolition site of the decaying carcass of an ocean bound pier!

 My parents never mentioned any dangers to us about it?